 Failure to file a timely written petition for reclassification of residency status for tuition purposes constitutes a waiver of the student's right to apply for the given semester.
-Petition deadlines are published each semester in the ASU West Schedule of Classes.
+Petition deadlines are published each semester in the Schedule of Classes.

 Residency classification is an extremely complex issue.
 The information presented here is a summary and does not address each individual's situation; therefore, students are encouraged to make a personal visit to Registration Services to discuss their individual circumstances.
 Guidelines for determination of residency for tuition purposes are subject to review and change without notice.
-For more information, call Admission Services, (602) 543-8203, or visit www.west.asu.edu/admissions.
+For more information, call Residency Classification at (480) 965-7712, or visit www.asu.edu/registrar/residency.